defencedigital/moduk-service-manual/app/views/user-research/find-user-research-participants-across-defence/README.md

 ### Tools that can help

-#### MODnet
+#### MODNET

-If you have access to MODnet, you can often find staff names and details on your Command Sharepoint.
+If you have access to MODNET, you can often find staff names and details on your Command Sharepoint.
 If you do not have access to this or other platforms, ask a permanent staff member to help you.

 #### Staff directories